 Simulations have been conducted for the test conducted in JVET- Y0135 according to the common test conditions defined in [2].

-Partial results are obtained and all perfectly match the results claimed in JVET- Y0135.
+Full results are obtained and all perfectly match the results claimed in JVET- Y0135.
 Note that only RA and LDB need to be tested.

 Runtimes differ because runtime achieved during this cross-check may not be reliable.